The Best Way to Fix Chipped Wood Furniture

 What Is Bondo?

 Bondo is well known in the auto repair industry (but it’s become very popular to use on wood!)
+It’s a two-part product that consists of the base and the hardener.

 Once mixed it dries very hard in less than an hour.
 Basically, it’s perfect for furniture and home repairs.

 Bondo has actually come out with a wood filler version and a multi-purpose version because of how popular it has become!
+(Though I still like to stick with the good ole pink auto version of Bondo.)

-How to use Bondo for Wood Repair
+How to Use Bondo for Wood Repair

 Simply mix a golf ball size of the base with about an inch-long amount of hardener.